PaloAltoNetworks/prisma-cloud-docs/api/descriptions/settings/certs_get.md

-Gets the Subject Alternative Name(s) (SANs) in Console's certificate.
+Returns the Subject Alternative Name(s) (SANs) in Console's certificate.
 Defenders use these names to connect to Console.

+## cURL Request

-The following example curl command uses basic auth to retrieve the SANs in Console's cert:
+Refer to the following example cURL request that uses basic auth to retrieve the SANs in Console's cert:

 ```bash
 curl -k \